Pylons/pyramid/docs/glossary.rst

     A file with replaceable parts that is capable of representing some text, XML, or HTML when rendered.
   Location
-    The path to an object in a model graph.
+    The path to an object in an object graph.
 See :ref:`location_aware` for more information about how to make a model object *location-aware*.
   Principal
     A user id or group id.